JimmyKenMerchant/jimmy-codeviewer/README.txt

 After activated this plugin, you can see "jArticles" menu on the Admin Side Bar.
 Click this, then edit your text and publish.
 Make sure to note the post ID (on URL of the editor page itself) or the slug you made.
 This "jArticle" can not be shown in your site publicly.

 III.
 Calling "jArticles" in "Posts"
 Now you can use shortcodes on "Posts".
-In use of 'codeview' shorcodes, auto tagging (<p> and/or <br />) for your post will be disabled, and indents for 'codeview' shortcodes will be erased automatically.
+In use of 'codeview' shorcodes, auto tagging ( `<p>` and/or `<br />` ) for your post will be disabled, and indents for 'codeview' shortcodes will be erased automatically.

-a. '[codeview_byid theme="default" id="desc" start="1" count="5"]111(the post ID of jArticle)[/codeview_byid]':
+a. `[codeview_byid theme="default" id="desc" start="1" count="5"]111(ID of jArticle content)[/codeview_byid]` :
 Shows line No.1 and sequenced 5 lines from No.1 in the text of the jArticle, the post ID is "111" and assign each row ID as "desc-(its line number)" and table class as "desc" with default template.

-b. '[codeview_byname theme="magazine" id="text" start="4"]some-thing(the post slug [name] of jArticle)[/codeview_byname]':
+b. `[codeview_byname theme="magazine" id="text" start="4"]some-thing(slug name of jArticle content)[/codeview_byname]` :
 Shows line No.4 in the text of the jArticle, the post slug is "some-thing" and assign each row ID as "text-(its line number)" and table class as "text" with magazine template.

-'theme="magazine"' means making HTML tags with magazine template, e.g., if you use magazine template, background-color of your text becomes transparent.
+`theme="magazine"` means making HTML tags with magazine template, e.g., if you use magazine template, background-color of your text becomes transparent.
 Besides, if you use default template, the background-color becomes blue.

 Styles can change individually on each shortcode.
 You can use attributes below.